So you’re interested in or curious about becoming a mentee; you’ve come to the right place!

 Not only will the mentor/mentee benefit each other, there are also substantial benefits to children, youth and families!

 They will benefit from:

-Please click below to select either “Foster Parent Mentee Application”, or, “Kinship Parent Mentee Application”
+Please click below to select either “Foster Care Mentee Application”, or, “Kinship Care Mentee Application”

-Applicants will be contacted by the mentorship supervisor/coordinator.
+Applicants will be contacted by the AFKA Support Program Staff.
 Please contact us if you have not received any responses after one month of application submission.

-Successful applicants will be invited via email and/or phone to complete a 1/2 hour mentor orientation session.
+Successful applicants will be invited via email and/or phone to complete a 1/2 hour mentee orientation session.
 Please note that participating in the orientation session is mandatory to participating in the mentorship program.

 Do you have a question about the AFKA Mentorship Program?

 Please read through these questions before contacting us directly.

 The AFKA Support Program Staff consider each mentor application individually.
 If the applicant meets the qualifications, has strong communications skills and personal strengths, a range of experience with the child intervention system, as well as the support of their support workers, they will be considered an excellent candidate to become a mentor.

 How do I get matched up with a mentor?